christianityorigins/website/blog/_posts/2015-05-02-revisionist-history.md

 ### Revisionist History

+I am interested in revisionist history.
+These are some of my research notes that I will expand on eventually.

 Alexander the great finished his conquest of India and continued on throughout China.
 Only the identity of "Alexander" died at 33, he then assumed local identities.

 China